The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/astrologian-guide.md

 ## Cards and Divination

-“You just spent six pages talking about oGCDs *and you didn’t even cover raid buffs?*” Yes indeed.
-I said it would be an introduction, not that it would be brief.

 This is our identifying job mechanic.
 Shadowbringers brought us a full card rework (one that was much needed for the big-picture health of the game, but I digress).
 The rework has been very contentious, but it’s what we’ve got, and you’re here to learn how to use it.
 I don’t like going over tooltips in guides, but since this is a complete rework, I’m making an exception.

 ### Draw/Play